HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="units-per-calc-occurence.png",
-  caption="The number of unique units used in `calc()` functions.", description="A paired-column chart showing how many unique unit types are used in calculation values.
-Values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
+  caption="The number of unique units used in `calc()` functions.", description="A paired-column chart where values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
 The list is as follows.
 One unit type, 16%.
 Two unit types, 82%.
 Three or mroe unit types, 1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=276182784&format=interactive", sheets_gid="856430777", sql_file="calc_complexity_units.sql"